aroberge/friendly-traceback-docs/docs/source/known.rst

      documentation using Sphinx.

-This file contains the generic information provided by Friendly-traceback about built-in exceptions.
+This file contains the generic information provided by friendly-traceback about built-in exceptions.
 By "generic information" we mean the information provided using ``what()`` in a friendly console.

-Some exceptions will never be seen by users of Friendly-traceback.
+Some exceptions will never be seen by users of friendly-traceback.

-For exemple, ``SystemExit`` and ``KeyboardInterrupt`` are never intercepted by Friendly-traceback.
+For exemple, ``SystemExit`` and ``KeyboardInterrupt`` are never intercepted by friendly-traceback.
 Furthermore, exceptions such as ``GeneratorExit``, ``StopIteration``, ``FloatingPointError``, and ``StopAsyncIteration``, would likely never be seen.